vrindger/actually_open_lean/README.md

     * `config.sh` - This is my config file for building the Docker container.
 It simply adds the variables for this Algo to a shell variable.
 Open to pull requests!
     * `Dockerfile_MyLeanAlgorithm` - This builds the docker file.
 Please add whatever stuff you need in here.
 For brokerages, you will need to copy and paste my line to comment out `ValidateSubscription()` from the Brokerage code and other stuff I have in there.
 Other than that I know I've added AWS, my own projects, several brokerages etc. This example shows you one brokerage, but it should at least get you up to  executing the algorithm script you put in `MyLeanAlgorithm.py`.
 Bitcoin and other wallet addresses above :')
     * `MyLeanAlgorithm.sh` - This is the final file that you will run using `bash MyLeanAlgorithm.sh` in a Linux shell to run the docker container that will run the lean algo.
 It contains cleanup code that cleans old containers with Lean executions that you canceled with Ctrl-C keyboard interrupts..If history is important, you will want to remove those.
 Crap this is only for Linux right now because it's a shell script.
 Open to pull requests lol
+    * For cloning brokerage projects in the Dockerfile, add `GITHUB_USERNAME` and `GITHUB_PAT` (your personal access token) as environment variables to your local environment.
+In linux you would use `export GITHUB_USERNAME=vrindger` etc...

 That's it!
 Run your algorithm by going into it's directory and executing `bash MyLeanAlgorithm.sh`!
 You will see the magical Lean get instantiated locally if you did everything right and pay me at all my crypto wallets above.

-# Step 0.0 - motivation
+# Step 0.0 - trading motivation

 * money is a problem that can be solved - forest gump after pwning apple stock